TrellixVulnTeam/University-of-Toronto_IATR/CS/CSC108/README.md

 # CSC108 - Introduction to Computer Programming
-Note that the files of CSC108 is missing now.
+Note that the files of CSC108 are missing now.
 I will push them to github after I find them.

 ## Knowledge Domain
 Programming in a language such as Python.
 Elementary data types, lists, maps.
 Program structure: control flow, functions, classes, objects, methods.
 Algorithms and problem solving.
 Searching, sorting, and complexity.
 Unit testing.